JulianNicholls/React-Native-Course/README.md

 * Where Stephen passes the ID of a post to updated or delete, I pass the complete post.

+* I have no clue why Stephen removes the call to dispatch for adding posts to the list in memory, necessitating a roundtrip to the server.
+This would be disastrous in a real application where there are a large number of posts to load from a remote server.

+  Premature optimisation is to be avoided, but when the code is already there and tested, why would you stop using it?

 ### Git client